zilexa/Homeserver/docker/README.md

 **Issues:**  \
 Permission issues can be solved with the chown and chmod commands.
 For example Filerun needs you to own the very root of the user folder (/mnt/pool/Users), not root.

-_NEXT STEPS..._
-Continue with Step 4 or 5 (order does not matter) of the main guide, configuring your [Network](https://github.com/zilexa/Homeserver/blob/master/network-configuration.md) or your [data drives](https://github.com/zilexa/Homeserver/tree/master/filesystem).